oxc-project/oxc-project.github.io/docs/usage/parser.md

----
-id: parser
-title: Parser
----

 # Parser

 ## Features

-- 2x faster then swc parser
+- 2x faster then swc
 - by far the fastest and most conformant JavaScript and TypeScript (including JSX and TSX) parser written in Rust

 [Benchmark](https://github.com/oxc-project/bench-javascript-parser-written-in-rust)